14 Popular Italian Horse Breeds

 by Roberto.mantovani61 is licensed under CC BY-SA 4.0

-The Sardinian Anglo-Arab, which is native to the island of Sardinia, is a popular sports horse throughout Italy.
+The Sardinian Anglo-Arab, native to the island of Sardinia, is a popular sports horse throughout Italy.
 They have been selectively bred for over a century.

 Ozieri Army Remount Station was the first to use the Sardinian Anglo-Arab as a Calvary mount for the Italian army.